No matter how minor they seem at first, food-handling mistakes can turn out to be very costly.

 2. Cross-Contamination

-Cross-contamination is an issue that can occur when raw and cooked foods are improperly stored or when equipment is not adequately cleaned between uses.
+Cross-contamination is an issue that can occur when raw and cooked foods are improperly stored or when equipment is not adequately cleaned, sanitized and disinfected between uses.
 Such errors can lead to serious foodborne illnesses.

 How to Prevent Cross-Contamination

-• Cleaning and sanitizing: Ensure all surfaces and equipment are cleaned and sanitized before and after each use.
+- Cleaning, sanitizing and disinfecting: Ensure all surfaces and equipment are cleaned, sanitized and disinfected before and after each use.

 3. Incorrect Temperature Control